Eythorsson-dev/repo-pattern-template/README.md

 ## Install Solution Template
 By copying the `repo-pattern.zip` file into the `\Documents\Visual Studio 2019\Templates\ProjectTemplates` directory will visual studio setup the solution for you.

-Note: Do no check "Place solution and project in the same directory"

 # TODO
  - Add Permission support
  - Add Release enviroment